colorvamp/carto.on/README.md

 - [ ] Custom layer for mapping roads
 - [ ] Complete cartocss parser to handle #Polygon etc
 - [ ] Undo stack
+- [ ] Convert to a desktop app using Electron
 - [ ] Projecting svg closed paths on y axis
 - [ ] Bug when angle is 0 (==false) on cubes
 - [ ] Bookmark positions to fast-travel